Configuring Guest Portal

 • Redirect URL—Specify the custom URL to which users should be redirected after clicking the accept button.

-• Background color—Tap the box to view the color palette and choose a color for the background.
+• Background Color—Tap the box to view the color palette and choose a color for the background.

-• Font color—Click the box to view the color palette and choose a color for the font.
+• Font Color—Click the box to view the color palette and choose a color for the font.

-• Font family—Choose a font type from the drop-down list.
+• Font Family—Choose a font type from the drop-down list.

 Configuring External Captive Portal

-• Customize an external captive portal by configuring RADIUS authentication and accounting parameters.
+You can configure an external captive portal for your guest network by configuring RADIUS authentication and accounting parameters.

 Customizing the Captive Portal Page